Outdoor terraces, brunch, cocktails and more

 2. A taste of Turkey at Baraka in the heart of London, EC2M 2PF

 Broadgate is famous for its outdoor art, impressive architecture and being the biggest pedestrianised neighbourhood in London.
-Right in the heart of Finsbury Avenue Square is Baraka – an Anatolian restaurant bar with open flame Mangal cooking which boasts two outdoor areas so you can relax and enjoy your space and time.
+Right in the heart of Finsbury Avenue Square is Baraka – an Anatolian restaurant bar with open flame Mangal cooking which boasts two outdoor areas so you can relax and enjoy your space and time under heaters and blankets.
 Then put simply: this is some of the greatest Turkish food you’ll ever try.

 Mezza plates including hummus with lamb, pine kernels and mixed herbs and hand rolled pastry filled with warm feta cheese and herbs alongside 24-hour marinated chicken and lamb shish, lamb kofte, yoghurt, tomato sauce and home-made bread will fill your table with delicious wines and a welcoming, friendly service.